EXPERIENCE MAORI CULTURE IN WAITANGI

 When you are planning a cruise in New Zealand's Bay of Islands, you should not miss the opportunity to visit Waitangi.
 Considered as a part of Paihia, it is just an hour's walk from the port of Paihia to Waitangi.
 Waitangi's name means "weeping waters" in Maori.
-The locality is best known for its historical heritage.
-It is best known for being the location where the Treaty of Waitangi was first signed in 1840.
+The locality is best known for being the location where the Treaty of Waitangi was first signed in 1840.

 The Treaty Grounds in Waitangi allows you to learn and immerse yourself in Maori culture as well as significant historical events correlating to the signing of the treaty.
-Waitangi offers you an authentic, interactive and eye-opening cultural experience you will never forget.
+Waitangi offers an authentic, interactive and eye-opening cultural experience.
 The treaty grounds let you experience Maori cultural performances, lush native forests and a lot more.
-Here are some of the must-experience things you shouldn't miss out on while in Waitangi:

 Maori Cultural Performances

-Waitangi's cultural performances are world-class.
-Given to you by the resident performing arts group, Te Pitowhenua, they will let you experience a very authentic, high-energy show.
-The group performs inside the beautifully constructed Maori Meeting House.
+Waitangi's cultural performances are performed by the resident performing arts group, Te Pitowhenua, inside the beautifully constructed Maori Meeting House.

 The Treaty House